-An expert in virology, Dr. Sara C. Johnson love with microbiology and immunology in college and that, coupled with her fascination with highly-infectious agents, has led to a long and prestigious career with Clinical Research Management.
+An expert in virology, Dr. Sara C. Johnson fell in love with microbiology and immunology in college and that, coupled with her fascination with highly-infectious agents, has led to a long and prestigious career with Clinical Research Management.
 As a research microbiologist for the agency, she is responsible for research that supports the development of vaccines, therapeutics and model development for those products.
 She loves her job, and strongly believes in their mission and in what they do.

 Dr. Johnston prepared for her endeavors by earning a Bachelor of Science in biology, summa cum laude, at Utica College in 2004, and a Master of Science and a PhD in microbiology and immunology at the University of Rochester Medical Center in 2007 and 2009, respectively.
 She is certified in hazardous materials operations, positive pressure certified, biological personal reliability certified and BSL-3, BSL-4, and HIPAA certified.
 In addition, she is a certified rescue technician.